 If you would like to understand some of the key features of Oracle NoSQL Database cloud service please read this.

-For more detailed steps on activation of you Oracle Cloud account, creating an Oracle NoSQL Database cloud user and basic configuration requirements for your Oracle NoSQL Database application to connect to Oracle NoSQL Database cloud service read this.
+For more detailed steps on activation of your Oracle Cloud account, creating an Oracle NoSQL Database cloud user and basic configuration requirements for your Oracle NoSQL Database application to connect to Oracle NoSQL Database cloud service read this.

 To get started with your Oracle NoSQL Database Cloud service you would need to create a table.
 As mentioned above and ensuring that you have the basic configuration information like client credentials, entitlement id, idcs URL and service end point URL you can create your table and start building your application.
 The following are the service end-point URL’s supported today with more regions being added in the coming months: